 Installation

-Drall can be installed with composer, either globally or in a specific project.
+Drall can be installed with Composer, either globally or in a specific project.

 composer require jigarius/drall